 ‘Unexplored Paths lead to Undiscovered Treasures’…

-With 10km of signposted walks, Killinthomas Wood is one of the few yet to be discovered areas of outstanding natural beauty in Co Kildare.
-The wood has a mixed hardwood conifer forest with very diverse flora and fauna, and is a great place to visit.
+With 10km of signposted walks, this is one of the few yet to be discovered areas of outstanding natural beauty in Co Kildare.
+Killinthomas Wood has a mixed hardwood conifer forest with very diverse flora and fauna, and is a great place to visit.
 You can go for a short or a longer walk, the paths will always get you back to the carpark.

 Just north of the Village of Prosperous in the Ballynafagh Townland lie the ruins of two churches.
 The larger is the former RC church of Ballynafagh built in the 1830’s and was maintained until the 20th century but then fell into disuse and was eventually de-roofed in 1985.
 The smaller ruins are the scant remains of the original medieval church which sit on a mound at the South-East corner of the larger church.
 Both are contained in a rectangular walled enclosure which is located surprisingly like an island in a field of wheat.